 From a technical point of view, components should be “simple”: they can convey logic, but do not contain it.
 Mostly, they are stateless components related to the layout.
 This leaves more freedom in terms of the technical creation of a form field.
 In a component you can specify what an error message looks like, but the validation of the input is left to the developer who utilises the component.

 Savings and accessibility

 The benefits of the component library are obvious.
 First of all, you save money: when you can plan everything appearance-related at the component level, you avoid unnecessary work.
 Another key benefit is improving accessibility.
 This is even more important when the requirements of the Accessibility Directive are put into practice.

 In general, the style guide includes instructions for designers in addition to components and their documentation.
-“The fact that someone has coded a bright red button does not, of course, mean that this button should be used in every situation,” Oskari says.
+“The fact that someone has coded a bright red button does not, of course, mean that this button should be used in every situation,” Oskari reminds us.

 Oskari Blomberg, originally from Mikkeli, at Compile since autumn 2017.
-He previously worked long at Yle as a creator of news and current affairs websites.
+He previously had a long career at Yle as a creator of news and current affairs websites.
 He ended up in the field “by accident.”
-This media assistant got excited about coding and went briefly to Tampere after the army to study IT business, but eventually work transported him first to digital agencies and then to Yle.
+This media assistant got excited about coding and went briefly to Tampere after his military service to study IT and business, but, eventually, work transported him first to digital agencies and then to Yle.